Drill Point Dies for Metal Building Construction Fasteners

 Recommended Die Specifications

-Material: Tungsten Carbide Only
+Material: Tungsten Carbide Strongly Recommended

 - WC grade: Fine-grain (0.5–0.8μm) tungsten carbide

-- Hardness: HRA 90–92
+- Hardness: HRA 90–92 (typical target range)

 - Surface finish: Ra ≤ 0.2μm on flute surfaces